oslocyclotronlab/ompy/README.md

 # OMpy

 This is `ompy`, the Oslo method in python.
 It contains all the functionality needed to go from a raw coincidence matrix, via unfolding and the first-generation method, to fitting a level density and gamma-ray strength function.
 It also supports uncertainty propagation by Monte Carlo.
+If you want to try the package before installation, you may simply [click here](https://mybinder.org/v2/gh/oslocyclotronlab/ompy/master) to launch it on Binder and navigate yourself to `notebooks/gettings_started.ipynb`

 **This is a short introduction, see more at https://ompy.readthedocs.io/**

 **NB!
 This repo is currently under development.
-Many features do not work correctly.**
+Use it at your own risk.**

 ## Citing
 If you cite OMpy, please use the version-specific DOI found by clicking the Zenodo badge above; create a new version if necessary.
 The DOI is to last *published* version; the *master* branch may be ahead of the *published* version.